Estimating many properties of a quantum state via quantum reservoir processing: Applications

 \subsection{Fidelity estimation}

-In contrast to full quantum tomography, extracting partial information from the quantum system is more resource efficient.
-A particularly important feature is the degree to which a given system differs from the target system.
-Accordingly, quantum fidelity is a widely used distance measure of quantum states, which is a linear function of the given state when the target state is a pure state~\cite{Fid2_PhysRevLett.106.230501, Fid_Cerezo2020}.
-Here we present an illustrative example of how the reservoir estimation scheme works in random pure state fidelity estimation.
-Numerical results indicate that the average worst-case variance upper bound for QRPE is close to that of random Pauli measurements, as shown in Fig.~\ref{fig:RandFid}.
+Quantum fidelity is a widely used distance measure for quantum states, which is a linear function of the given state when the target state is a pure state~\cite{Fid2_PhysRevLett.106.230501, Fid_Cerezo2020}.
+In Fig.~\ref{fig:RandFid}, we present an illustrative example of how the reservoir estimation scheme works in fidelity estimation.
+Numerical results indicate that for the average worst-case variance upper bound for pure target states randomly generated from Haar measure, the ratio between QRPE and the random Pauli measurement is close to 1, while there exists an exponential improvement in the number of measurement settings.